 List of Grantees

-Today, the program is underway and thousands of Irish children are now receiving musical tuition.
-This is also a huge boost to Ireland's music industry as musicians, teachers and others are being recruited to support the program.
+Today, the program is established in 12 areas of Ireland and thousands of children are receiving music tuition.
+This is also a huge boost to Ireland’s music industry as jobs are being made available to musicians, teachers and others to support the program.

-The Ireland Funds invite supporters to be a part of this historic initiative to bring, and sustain, musical training to Ireland's children.
-By making a gift, you will be giving the gift of music and ensuring that this next generation is a music generation.
+In January 2016 the Irish government committed to sustainably co-fund this next phase of development of Music Generation into the future, together with local partners.
+And in May 2016, The Ireland Funds announced a $1m donation by the Stavros Niarchos Foundation towards Phase 2.
+The Ireland Funds invite supporters to be a part of this historic initiative to bring musical training to Ireland’s children.
+By making a gift, you will be giving the gift of music and ensuring that this next generation is a music generation. website >

 In the media